 This theory helps to explain why nutritional interventions often work to decrease symptoms of autoimmunity and why I was able to reverse my autoimmune disease.
 I still have a genetic predisposition to my disease and if I alter the above factors, I can still bring back the achy joint pain.
 The difference now is that I have the tools to identify and reduce this pain before it becomes serious.

-If you’re interested in how nutrition and lifestyle factors play a role in your autoimmune disease, let’s chat!
+If you’re interested in how nutrition and lifestyle factors play a role in your autoimmune disease and you want personalized support to feel better, apply to work with me!